-When we’re not concerned about selecting plans for uniformity or transportability, we’re free to choose them for flavour, nutritional value, and beauty.
+When we’re not concerned about selecting plants for uniformity or transportability, we’re free to choose them for flavour, nutritional value, and beauty.
 Eating local foods in season also keeps us connected to the earth’s natural cycles.

 Most heirloom food varieties have a story attached to them, sometimes even from our own ancestors, and it’s meaningful to be a part of that.
 Plus, locally saved seeds can be accessed by community members through the sharing and trading of seeds.
-By choosing the healthiest looking fruits and vegetables to save and share seeds from, you help to continue to propagate the most viable seeds for the following year.
+By choosing the healthiest-looking fruits and vegetables to save and share seeds from, you help to continue to propagate the most viable seeds for the following year.

 What About Flowers?

-However, pollinator species have been experiencing significant decline since 2006 due to climate change, pesticide use and the introduction of non-native honey bees in North America.
+However, pollinator species have been experiencing a significant decline since 2006 due to climate change, pesticide use and the introduction of non-native honey bees in North America.
 As a consequence, many other animals and plants have been affected by the change, putting the entire ecosystem in an alarming situation.
 Without pollinators, wild animals will suffer from loss of habitat, pests and diseases, pesticides, invasive species and climate change.
 In addition, the amount of food and plant products we enjoy may significantly decline.

 Invasive vs Native Plants

 When it comes to growing flowers, it is important to keep in mind that selecting native plants has much better benefits to the local ecosystem than non-native or invasive plants.
 Invasive plants can have negative impacts on native biodiversity by alternating existing ecosystems.
 In contrast, native plants support diversity of wildlife, including pollinators, by organically cooperating with native soil and climate.
-Native species are also adapted to local growing conditions and tend to need less water and fertilizer than non native species.
+Native species are also adapted to local growing conditions and tend to need less water and fertilizer than non-native species.
 Invasive species such as Dog Strangling Vine, Garlic Mustard, Japanese Knotweed and Common Buckthorn have had a significant impact on both local gardens, farmland and forests.
 Crowding out native plants, changing the soil composition and providing no food for local animals are some of the key issues with invasive species.
-Ensuring that you only plant non invasive plants in your garden can help ensure the viability of native plants and pollinators in the future.
+Ensuring that you only plant non-invasive plants in your garden can help ensure the viability of native plants and pollinators in the future.